 So does this mean we totally discount photographic proof of the paranormal?
 Not necessarily, but it does mean we need to strictly consider the source, and the motivation, behind each picture.

-Unfortunately, from a scientific perspective there is very little to rely on when it comes to photos of ghosts, and far too many variables at work.
-For this reason, except in very unusual circumstances where there is zero possibility a photo has been tampered with either accidentally or purposely, and the apparition is very clear to the human eye, most ghost pictures can at best be considered a piece of the overall puzzle, and not real proof.
+Unfortunately, there is very little to rely on when it comes to photos of ghosts and far too many variables at work.
+For this reason, except in very unusual circumstances where there is zero possibility a photo has been tampered with either accidentally or purposely, and the apparition is very clear to the human eye, most ghost pictures can at best be considered a piece of the overall puzzle, and no real proof.

 Video Evidence of the Paranormal